 Mixing diphenhydramine with herbal remedies and supplements

-There might be a problem taking some herbal remedies and supplements alongside diphenhydramine - especially ones that cause side effects such as sleepiness, a dry mouth or make it difficult to pee.
+There might be a problem taking some herbal remedies and supplements alongside diphenhydramine, especially ones that cause side effects such as sleepiness, a dry mouth or making it difficult to pee.

 How does diphenhydramine work?